PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Related Work

 \subsection{DL-based Image Generative Models}

-DL-based image generative models generally consist of two components: feature extraction and generation.
-The feature extraction component converts images into a feature domain where probability density functions can be learned in the form of a distribution.
-The generation component samples a feature vector from the underlying distribution and converts it to an image.

 DL-based image generative models can be categorized into two main classes: adversarial-based and non-adversarial-based models.
 GANs \cite{goodfellow2014generative} are adversarial-based generative models that consist of a generator and a discriminator.
 The training procedure of a GAN is a min-max optimization where the generator learns to generate realistic samples that are not distinguishable from those in the original dataset and the discriminator learns to distinguish between real and fake samples.
 Once the GAN model is trained, the generator model can be used to draw samples from the learned distribution.
+StyleGANs have been introduced in recent years.
+They exploit the style information, leading to better disentangability and interpolation properties in the latent space and enabling better control of the synthesis \cite{karras2019style, karras2020analyzing, karras2021alias}.